PrestaShop/PrestaShop/tests/puppeteer/pages/CONVENTIONS.md

 \*action\*()

 For example, the method allowing a user to login in the BO should be named: `login()`.
-Since it's belonging to the `BO_login` page, it's obvious that it targets the form in the login page.
+Since it's belonging to the `login` page, it's obvious that it targets the form in the login page.
 However, at the test level, we don't need to know what's happening exactly in the page to allow us to `login`.
 All the low-level logic is handled by the page object.

 ### Pages
 Pages names are the first hint you get when browsing pages lists, so it's really **important** that the name conveys the most information.